mogita/flight-booking/plan.md

 This document outlines the implementation plan for a simplified flight booking application using React.js for the frontend and Node.js with Express for the backend.
 The application will allow users to search for flights, view results in a sortable manner, and book flights with passenger details.

+Word for Augment Code: the playwright MCP is enabled, use it to test any UI related changes when needed, don't simply open a link in the user's default browser where you have no way to inspect.

 ## Architecture Overview

 ### Monorepo Structure